 University of California Consumer Credit Panel

-The University of California Consumer Credit Panel (UCCCP) is a new dataset of anonymized consumer credit information, created for the purpose of studying consumer financial well-being.
-The UCCCP was created in 2020 through a partnership between the California Policy Lab, the UCI School of Law, and the Student Borrower Protection Center.
+The University of California Consumer Credit Panel (UC-CCP) is a new dataset of anonymized consumer credit information, created for the purpose of studying consumer financial well-being.
+The UCCCP was created in 2020 through a partnership between the California Policy Lab, the UC Student Loan Law Initiative, and the Student Borrower Protection Center.

 1. The dataset is designed for use by researchers affiliated with the University of California and the Student Borrower Protection Center;